NRCan-IETS-CE-O-HBC/HTAP-Training/HTAP-training.md

 **QUESTIONS**

 -  How did the HRV affect energy use - for heating?
-For Ventilation?
+For ventilation?
 -  How could we instruct HTAP to use an exact HRV spec?